RainCloudPlots/RainCloudPlots/README.md

 In March we submitted a revised preprint to [Wellcome Open Research](https://doi.org/10.12688/wellcomeopenres.15191.1).
 Thank you to reviewers Lisa M. DeBruine and Elena Allen for their constructive feedback :pray::sparkles:.

+In January 2021, we submitted a revised version to [Wellcome Open Research](https://doi.org/10.12688/wellcomeopenres.15191.2), which now includes a fully functional R-package [raincloudplots](https://github.com/jorvlan/raincloudplots).

 To cite Raincloud plots please use the following information:

-> Allen M, Poggiali D, Whitaker K et al. Raincloud plots: a multi-platform tool for robust data visualization [version 1; peer review: 2 approved].
-Wellcome Open Res 2019, 4:63.
-DOI: [10.12688/wellcomeopenres.15191.1](https://doi.org/10.12688/wellcomeopenres.15191.1)
+> Allen M, Poggiali D, Whitaker K et al. Raincloud plots: a multi-platform tool for robust data visualization [version 2; peer review: 2 approved].
+Wellcome Open Res 2021, 4:63.
+DOI: [10.12688/wellcomeopenres.15191.2](https://doi.org/10.12688/wellcomeopenres.15191.2)

 ## Give us feedback

 We'd love to hear your thoughts and any feedback you have.
-The best place to leave comments on the paper and the project in general is at the [Wellcome Open Research preprint](https://doi.org/10.12688/wellcomeopenres.15191.1).
+The best place to leave comments on the paper and the project in general is at the [Wellcome Open Research preprint](https://doi.org/10.12688/wellcomeopenres.15191.2).
 Just scroll to the bottom of that page (or click on the link at the side) and leave us feedback or ask a question.

 You can also open an issue or submit a pull request to this repository if you find a bug!